Microsoft Copilot Is Getting Autonomous Agents: What AutoPilot Means for Your Workday (2026)

 - Microsoft 365 Copilot — an enterprise product anchored in your organization's data: SharePoint, Teams, email, the Microsoft Graph.

-Microsoft is simultaneously trimming features that haven't proven their worth.
-Copilot Podcasts and Copilot Labs are going away.
 The internal framing, per a memo viewed by The Decoder, is direct: every feature must "earn the right to exist" by delivering measurable business outcomes.
 Jacob Andreou, the executive overseeing both consumer and enterprise Copilot since late 2024, is running the consolidation.

 What Autopilots are